 Special Project: Research & Community Health

-ECF is collaborating with Project Peanut Butter, USAID, and World Food Program (WFP) on a three year research and community health project to reach malnourished children and pregnant women using RUTF produced locally in the Sierra Leone factory.
+Beginning in 2017, ECF joined in collaboration with Project Peanut Butter, USAID, and World Food Program (WFP) on a three year research and community health project to reach malnourished children and pregnant women using RUTF produced locally in the Sierra Leone factory.

 Research Goal 1: Identify the most cost effective way to treat moderate acute malnutrition (MAM) to prevent children from deteriorating to severe acute malnutrition by providing RUTF produced in the Sierre Leone factory.